usdot-fhwa-OPS/V2X-Hub/configuration/README.md

 ```
 Follow the prompts during installation.

-You will be prompted to create a mysql_password and mysql_root_password.
-You may make the passwords whatever you like, but you will need to remember them.
+You will be prompted to create a mysql_password.
+This is the password to the MySQL configuration database for the `IVP` user.
+Please create a unique and secure password and remember it
 ```
 Example: ivp
 ```